jpmorris/data_science_consultant_lessons/lectures/001-network_analysis_overview/001-01-network_analysis_overview.md

 - Therefore the search algorithm will not exhaustively search a given node like BFS, it will jump to the next node that is the shortest distance, even if it's not the current node being searched.
 "

-# Basic Definitions - Neighbors
-- **Neighbors**: the nodes connected to a node
-- **Clustering Coefficient**: the fraction of a node's neighbors that are neighbors with each other
-- **Triad**: a subgraph with three nodes and three edges
-- **Triangle**: a subgraph with three nodes and three edges
-- **Triadic Closure**: the tendency for nodes with a common neighbor to be connected

 # Basic Definitions - Graph Connectivity
 - **articulation points** - points that when removed increase the number of connected components